Kaspernicholas/hathi-client/README.md

 Local Hadoop and Spark
 ----------------------

-In order to develop on your laptop (i.e. not on the cluster, this is required) then you need to install hadoop-2.7 and spark-2.1.1:
+In order to develop on your laptop (i.e. not on the cluster), and this is required, then you need to install hadoop-2.7 and spark-2.1.1:

-The first time you need to download the official Hadoop/Spark software from Apache and put the SURFsara configuration in the right location.
-We provide a helper script that will do this automatically:

 ```
 > git clone --depth 1 https://github.com/peterboncz/hathi-client